aaaaaron29/c0mpiled-6/README.md

 # PaperTrail

-An AI-powered research platform built for the **AI for Productivity & Research Hackathon**.
+An AI-powered research platform built for the **AI for Productivity & Research**.
 From idea to publication — generate research ideas, analyze literature, build project roadmaps, critique experiment designs, and process your datasets.

 ## Setup